Daniel Shoy, Jr

 Sarah graduated from Florida State University with her bachelor’s degree and received her master’s from Arcadia University in Pennsylvania.
 She lives in East Atlanta with her husband Daniel and their dog Bennie.

-Dwayne Watkins servers as the Database Administrator for the East Lake Foundation.
+Dwayne Watkins servers as the Data Manager for the East Lake Foundation.
 He is primarily responsible for managing, storing, organizing and monitoring program data across the East Lake Initiative to show collaborative impact.
 Dwayne continues to research and stay informed on all data trends and initiatives that help strengthen and sustain the work being done across the East Lake initiative.
 He also continues cultivate ELF data by formalizing data practices, implementing data sharing agreements which hopes that the data model be replicated in other organizations across the country under the Purpose Built Communities umbrella.

 Dwayne Watkins, a recipient of the 2016 Top 25 Game Changers in workforce, moved to “big City” of Atlanta from a small town called Lumber Bridge, North Carolina with hopes of changing the lives of at risk youth and underserved populations.
 He studied Sociology and Africana Studies at the University of North Carolina at Charlotte and immediately began what he calls “soul work” as he worked for a local nonprofit immediately after graduating college.
 Leveraging his education in data and evaluation, work experience in workforce development, coupled with his natural passion around social justice and interest in community redevelopment, The East Lake Foundation has been home and a natural fit for the last three years.